STAMP DUTY LAND TAX REFUND

 Many factors can make you eligible for a stamp duty refund, here are some examples of scenarios where you may be eligible:

 - First-Time Buyer Relief – First-time buyer in the UK?
-You may be eligible for a reduced SDLT rate or complete exemption on properties below a certain threshold.
+You may be eligible for an SDLT refund or complete exemption on properties below a certain threshold.
 If you paid SDLT at the standard rate but qualified for first-time buyer relief, you might be eligible for a refund of the excess amount.

-CapEx Tax Can Help You To Process Your Stamp Duty Refund
+CapEx Tax Can Help You To Process Your Stamp Duty TAX Refund

 Here at CapEx Tax, we specialise in tax matters and grant applications, we have specific expertise and knowledge in SDLT regulations, exemptions, relief, and refund procedures.